+a.
+Qualitative Disclosures:

-i) Views of Board of Directors (BOD) on trading / investment activities The Board approves all policies related to market risk, set limits and reviews compliance on a regular basis.
+i) Views of Board of Directors (BOD) on trading / investment activities i) Interest rate risk;

+The Board approves all policies related to market risk, set limits and reviews compliance on a regular basis.
 The objective is to provide cost effective funding to finance assets growth and trade related transactions.
+The market risk covers the followings risks of the Bank's balance sheet:

+ii) For the price is risk.

-The market risk covers the followings risks of the Bank's balance sheet: i) Interest rate risk; ii) Equity price risk; iii) Foreign exchange risk; and iv) Commodity price risk ii) Methods used to measure Market risk As per relevant Bangladesh Bank guidelines, Standardized Approach has been used to measure the Market Risk for capital requirement for trading book of the Bank.
-The total capital requirement in respect of market risk is the aggregate capital requirement calculated for each of the risk sub-categories.
-For each risk category minimum capital requirement is measured in terms of two separately calculated capital charges for "specific risk" and "general market risk" as under: Component of Market Capital Charged for Market Risk Risk General Market Risk Specific Market Risk Interest Rate Risk Applied Applied Equity Price Risk Applied Applied Foreign Exchange Risk App Commodities Price Risk App iii) Market Risk Management system The Treasury Division of the Bank manages market risk covering liquidity, interest rate and foreign exchange risks with oversight from Assets- Liability Management Committee (ALCO) comprising senior executives of the Bank.
-ALCO is chaired by the Managing Director.
-ALCO meets at least once in a month The Risk Management Division also reviews the market risk parameters on monthly basis and recommends on portfolio concentration for containing the RWA. iv) Policies and processes for mitigating market risk
+- ii) Equity price risk;

+- iii) Foreign exchange risk; and

+- iv) Commodity price risk

+ii) Methods used to measure Market risk As per relevant Bangladesh measure the Market Risk f total capital requirement in calculated for each of the ri requirement is measured i "specific risk" and "general for capital requirement for respect of market risk is isk sub-categories.
+For each n terms of two separatel or trading book of the Ba the aggregate capital requ ch risk category minimum nk.
+The irement capital Component of Market Risk Capital Charged for Market Risk KISK General Market Risk Specific Market Risk Interest Rate Risk Applied Applied Equity Price Risk Applied Applied Foreign Exchange Risk App Applied Commodities Price Risk App olied iii) Market Risk Management system The Treasury Division of rate and foreign exchange Committee (ALCO) compt the Managing Director.
+AL The Risk Management Div basis and recommends on p risks with oversight from the sign of the second of the se m Assets- Liability Mans f the Bank.
+ALCO is cha a month arket risk parameters on agement aired by iv) Policies and processes for mitigating market risk There are approved limits for credit deposit ratio, liquid assets to total assets ratio maturity mismatch, commitments for both on-balance sheet and off-balance sheet items and borrowing from money market and foreign exchange position.
+The limits are monitored and enforced on a regular basis to protect against market risks.
+The exchange rate committee of the bank meets on a daily basis to review the prevailing market condition, exchange rate, foreign exchange position, and transactions to mitigate foreign exchange risks.